 When the news of pharma bro Martin Shkreli jacking up the price of AIDS medicine Daraprim from US$13.5 to US$750 per pill went viral, I felt compelled to give him the benefit of the doubt.
-I posited he was trying to tell us something, rile us up, make us realize the fondamental wrongness of a system where money is king and force us to face the parasistic and inhumane nature of greed-based capitalism.
+I posited he was trying to tell us something, rile us up, make us realize the fundamental wrongness of a system where money is king and force us to face the parasitic and inhumane nature of greed-based capitalism.
 We didn’t listen.
-We couldn’t, wouldn’t see beyond the façade of the jerk he embodied so giddily.
+We couldn’t, wouldn’t see beyond the facade of the jerk he embodied so giddily.
 We hated him.
 Not the system that allowed him to and awarded him for being so.
 We hated the player.
 Not the game.

-What he did was pefectly legal and that should have given us pause.
+What he did was perfectly legal and that should have given us pause.
 Instead we hated him because it was easier.
 It meant we didn’t have to face the truth, most likely because we like whatever benefits we can get from an unjust system enough that we don’t want to question it.
 So we rather yell at something.
 Someone.
 Anything.
 A pharmakos we can sacrifice to our righteousness so we don’t have to acknowledge the part we play in letting the capitalists get away with murder.
 Which they will continue to do as the securities fraud case against Shkreli and his lawyer – accused of defrauding the very same pharmaceutical company used to make the point about medicine prices – moves to trial.
 If history serves us right, he’ll be in for a few years and get to keep all his money.

 In less than 10 days, Donald J. Trump has managed to offend pretty much everyone on the planet, with executive orders on both domestic and international issues, to right what he felt as wrong, namely human decency.
 The list of signed orders, as maintained by Wikipedia, is quite the informative sight.